 Visual Arts at Christ's College

 The Visual Arts Steering Group has overall responsibility for supervising the visual arts in College and for updating these web pages.
-The current committee is chaired by Carrie Vout and comprises Martin Johnson, Sarah Franklin, Ori Beck, David Trippett, James Cahill and Judy Zhou with advice from Alan Munro and William Steen.
+The current committee is chaired by Carrie Vout and comprises Martin Johnson, Sarah Franklin, Jim Secord, David Trippett, Harriet Lyon, Yasmina El Chami, and Judy Zhou with advice from Alan Munro and William Steen.

 Christ's has a long tradition of fostering the visual arts, and our alumni include Anthony Caro (sculptor), Nicholas Serota (Director of The Tate), Philip King (sculptor), Anthony Smith (sculptor), Auguste Bréal (painter), Charles Suamarez Smith (historian), Simon Schama (historian) and Dee Ferris (painter), amongst others.